Cursor

 cd my-site

-The repo includes .cursor-plugin/, .cursor/rules/, .cursor/skills/, and .cursor/mcp.json at the root.
+The repo includes .cursor-plugin/, .cursor/rules/, and .cursor/skills/ at the root.
 Cursor picks them up automatically.

 How sitemd integrates with Cursor

-Cursor's plugin system has five extension primitives. sitemd uses three of them:
+Cursor's plugin system has five extension primitives. sitemd uses two of them:

 | Primitive | What sitemd ships | Purpose |